jplag/JPlag/README.md

 ### Java API

-The new API makes it easy to integrate JPlag's plagiarism detection into external Java projects.
+The new API makes it easy to integrate JPlag's plagiarism detection into external Java projects:

-#### Example

 ```java
 JPlagOptions options = new JPlagOptions("/path/to/rootDir", LanguageOption.JAVA_1_9);